Where would the world be without these strides forward in research and development?

 Designed and built in Filton, North Bristol, Concorde pushed passenger flight further and faster than anyone had previously thought possible.
 Its iconic design ensured that it will live on long after the supersonic passenger jets put out of commission.
-First flown in 1969, the planes were in service for 27 years. the final flight took place in October 2003, making a final flypast of Clifton Suspension Bridge, before touching down for the last time on the runway at Filton.
+First flown in 1969, the planes were in service for 27 years.
+The final flight took place in October 2003, making a dramatic flypast of Clifton Suspension Bridge, before touching down for the last time on the runway at Filton.

 4. Motorcycle Side-car

 Numerous inventors across the world were involved in the evolution of the motorbike, from the steam-powered options which became available in Paris in the 1860’s, to the velocipedes that followed.
 Bristol played a key role in the motorcycle’s development.
 In 1901 P J Kerswell created some of the first early production models from his shop in Bristol’s Old Market.
 The very first commercial side-car hit Bristol’s streets not long afterwards in 1904, but somehow riding in the sidecar never looked quite as cool.